botscrew-projects/bot-framework-messenger/README.md

 If you need to take care for processing some type of event, you can define your own implementation of `EventHandler` and define it as Spring Bean.
 Be careful with this feature, in this case you're not adding logic to the existing one, but overriding it.

+### Rest template
+Messenger CDK depends on Spring's `RestTemplate` and has its own configurations for `RestTemplate` and `ObjectMapper`.
+In case you define your own configurations Messenger CDK will not create own and will use yours.

 # Sending messages
 * You can autowire `com.botscrew.messengercdk.service.Sender`